Yorkville Middle School

 3. What Do I Need To Sign Up?

 For seventh and eighth graders, the sports information packet is required along with a $65 activity fee and a current physical.
 The only thing that needs to be turned in on Registration Night is the cross country registration form.
-The form can be filled out electronically and emailed to Coach Miller if you cannot make Registration Night on Thursday, May 26.
+The form can be filled out electronically and emailed to Coach Miller if you cannot make Registration Night on Tuesday, May 22.
+You can still sign up for cross country even if you miss Registration Night, though.
+We will accept new runners through the end of the first week of school.

 Fifth and sixth graders should see the section on Elementary Cross Country since there are different requirements.